avig1229/trybe/README.md

 ### In progress

-- Block management (add content to channels)
+- Block management (add content to channels to the project valley)
 - File upload and storage
-- Project editing capabilities

 ### Up next

-- **Collective Pulse**: Community feed and engagement
+- **Collective Pulse/ Post**: Community feed and engagement
-- **Tribes**: Specialized community spaces
+- **Tribes**: Specialized community spaces, will be the reach goal for the coming sem
-- Advanced collaboration features
 - Real-time updates and notifications

 ## Testing